Naseela99/Weather-App/README.md

 # Weather-App
-A web application that gives you the weather of any location you want.
+A web application that gives you the weather of any location you want to know.

 The web application has used the API: WeatherAPI (https://www.weatherapi.com/) and is based on using the core functionalities of async/await for proper functionality.